Venture capital

 Sometimes, funds will hold on to an investment to help the business grow even further.

-Businesses can often expect further investment ‘rounds’.
+Businesses can often expect VC investment to be delivered across multiple ‘rounds’.

 Seed round investment is typically offered for proof of concept and can be several hundred thousand pounds.